-**The term polemarch translates to “warlord” but (and was) used to designate the supreme commander on a battlefield.
-Because the Greek armies were coalition, generals often found themselves among equals, so one of their number had to be designated for overall command.
+**The term polemarch translates to “warlord” but is (and was) used to designate the supreme commander on a battlefield.
+Because the Greek armies were a coalition, potentially-commanding generals often found themselves among equals with no clear way to designate who should have overall command.
 In this case, command was rotated among the different generals, each taking their turn on a different day.
 Miltiades was recognized for having the most experience fighting the Persians.
-Some juggling may have been required to defer to his experience without slighting the other generals who were also due a turn at command.
+Some juggling may have been required to defer to his experience without slighting the other generals who were also due their turn.

 ***Much is made of the absence of the Spartans.
 The timing of the battle conflicted with a religious holiday (one that forbade fighting) leaving them unable to attend.
 In the end, it seems, this was neither here nor there.